Is Puerto Vallarta Safe for American Tourists?

 Puerto Vallarta has a growing and vibrant ex-pat community, which includes Black Americans and other Black travelers who have chosen to make Puerto Vallarta home.

-If you are a Black traveler planning a trip to Puerto Vallarta, it is always a good idea to exercise caution and common sense, just as you would in any unfamiliar city.
+If you are a Black traveler planning a trip to Puerto Vallarta, exercising caution and common sense is always a good idea, just as you would in any unfamiliar city.

 How to Deal with Police Extortion in Puerto Vallarta

 There is even a special force of male and female “Tourist Police”.
-Recognizable by their uniforms of white shirts, shorts, and blue caps or sometimes with a Policia Municipal in a blue uniform.
+They are recognizable by their uniforms of white shirts, shorts, and blue caps or sometimes with a Policia Municipal in a blue uniform.

 We’ve all heard the stories about the corrupt cops south of the border.
 With stories ranging from extortion to kidnapping, the police in Mexico and the rest of Latin America do not have the best reputation.

-Of course, in the U.S. we would then be issued a ticket that requires us to pay a fine or appear in court at a later date.
+Of course, in the U.S. we would then be issued a ticket requiring us to pay a fine or appear in court later.

-If it is a minor infraction don’t bribe them, even so, it is possible that they ask for some money, the amount depends on the seriousness of the infraction, if you passed a red light it is better if they only give you the traffic ticket
+If it is a minor infraction, don’t bribe them; even so, they may ask for some money; the amount depends on the seriousness of the infraction; if you pass a red light, it is better if they only give you the traffic ticket.

-If you are stopped drinking alcohol in the street, the fine is $ 1500 pesos or 24 hours of jail, you will probably have to pay your full fine
+If you are stopped because you were drunk in the street, the fine is 1500 pesos or 24 hours of jail; you will probably have to pay your total fine.

-Those are the most common crimes for which a police officer can pull you over, obviously, if you steal or kill, the amount will be considerably higher
+Those are the most common crimes a police officer can pull you over;, if you steal or kill, the amount will be considerably higher.

-The key is to remain calm and accept your mistake and when it is inevitable that they take you to jail then subtly offer a bribe, it is like a negotiation, start with a low amount and they will go up to agree on an amount.
+The key is to remain calm and accept your mistake, and when it is inevitable that they take you to jail and then subtly offer a bribe, it is like a negotiation: start with a low amount, and they will go up to agree on an amount.

 The strategy you Should NOT use to Deal with Corrupt Mexican Police